lazaret/anuket/docs/anuket_tutorial.rst

    :lines: 9-13
    :linenos:

-Secondly we have to edit the ``development.ini`` to add the options required by Anyket:
+Secondly we have to edit the ``development.ini`` file to add the options required by Anyket:

 .. literalinclude:: tutorial_development.ini
    :language: ini
    :lines: 1-35
    :linenos:

-Most notabily we have set with this options:
+Most notabily we have setup this options:

 * The SQLAlchemy database type and name
 * The Mako template engine options